 After you contact your vet about your dog’s symptoms, they may perform bloodwork to assess the quality of your dog’s immune cells.
 They may also do genetic testing, especially if your dog’s breed is predisposed to immune deficiency disorders.

 Unfortunately, there are currently no cures for genetic immune deficiency disorders.
-With that in mind, it’s especially important to minimize your dog’s risk of exposure to infections.
-Fortunately, there are still plenty of treatments available to help ease the symptoms, which may be prescribed by your vet.
+With that in mind, it’s especially important to minimize your dog’s risk of exposure to illness.
+Fortunately, there are still plenty of options available to help ease the symptoms, which may be prescribed by your vet.

-There are also several simple ways to help strengthen your dog’s immune system:
+There are also several simple ways to help support your dog’s immune system:

 Healthy diet.
 Your dog’s diet plays an essential role when it comes to immune health.
-A diet low on grains and starches and full of meat and vegetables will help to reduce inflammation and support a healthy microbiome.
+A diet low on grains and starches and full of meat and vegetables will help support a healthy inflammatory response.
 Talk to your vet before making any significant dietary changes.

 Regular exercise.
-Daily walks and playtime boost immune health by burning fat, which leads to less inflammation, which prevents diseases.
+Daily walks and playtime boost immune health by burning fat, which can have a positive impact on inflammatory pathways which prevents serious problems.
 Sufficient exercise also improves your dog’s overall health by helping him maintain a healthy weight and even improve his mental health.

 Reduce stress.
 Stress isn’t just a mental health issue.
 If your dog is frequently stressed, his immune system can be compromised, resulting in additional health ailments.
 Exercise is a good way to release pent-up energy, which can sometimes turn into stress.
 It’s also a good idea to keep as much of a routine as possible—dogs like to be able to predict what’s coming next, whether it’s a nap, meal, or playtime.
 Crate training can also be an effective long-term solution for soothing a stressed out pooch.

-Regular vet visits.
+- Regular vet visits.
 Going to the vet isn’t an activity that’s limited to times when your furry friend is sick or injured.
-Regular check-ups give your vet a chance to check your dog’s immune system and any unnoticed health issues so you can start treating any issues sooner rather than later.
-The vet can also provide vaccines and other protection against viruses, bacteria, parasites, and germs that may otherwise harm a pup with an immune deficiency.
+Regular check-ups give your vet a chance to check your dog’s immune system and any unnoticed health issues so you can start supporting any issues sooner rather than later.